awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 ## Limitations of Aurora cloning<a name="Aurora.Managing.Clone.Limitations"></a>

 Aurora cloning currently has the following limitations:
++ You can create as many clones as you want, up to the maximum number of DB clusters allowed in the AWS Region\.
+However, after you create 15 clones, the next clone is a full copy\.
+The cloning operation acts like a point\-in\-time recovery\.
-+ You can't create a clone in a different AWS Region than the source Aurora DB cluster\.
++ You can't create a clone in a different AWS Region from the source Aurora DB cluster\.
 + You can't create an Aurora Serverless v1 clone from a nonencrypted provisioned Aurora DB cluster\.
 + You can't create a Aurora Serverless v1 clone from a MySQL 5\.6\-compatible provisioned cluster, or a provisioned clone of a MySQL 5\.6\-compatible Aurora Serverless v1 cluster\.
-+ You can't create more than 15 clones based on a copy or based on another clone\.
-After creating 15 clones, you can create copies only\.
-However, you can create up to 15 clones of each copy\.
 + You can't create a clone from an Aurora DB cluster without the parallel query feature to a cluster that uses parallel query\.
 To bring data into a cluster that uses parallel query, create a snapshot of the original cluster and restore it to the cluster that's using the parallel query feature\.
 + You can't create a clone from an Aurora DB cluster that has no DB instances\.
 You can only clone Aurora DB clusters that have at least one DB instance\.
 + You can create a clone in a different virtual private cloud \(VPC\) than that of the Aurora DB cluster\.
 If you do, the subnets of the VPCs must map to the same Availability Zones\.